fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

-# EOSIO Challenge Submission
+## EOSIO Challenge Submission

-This documentation is concise on purpose.
-Please get in touch should you have any questions.
+_This documentation is concise on purpose.
+Please get in touch should you have any questions._

-This submission implements all the functionality featured in the Technical Requirements and passes all relevant tests in the test suite.
+The submission implements all the functionality featured in the Technical Requirements and passes all relevant tests in the test suite.

-**If this submission does not satisfy any judging criteria, an objective report describing what needs to be fixed is very much appreciated.**
+**If it does not satisfy any judging criteria, a short report describing what needs to be fixed is very much appreciated.**

 ### Submission Notes

 - The code implements an EVM interpreter
 - It is self-contained and does not rely on additional libraries
-- We have modified eos and eosio.cdt to support keccak256 and other cryptographic primitives natively
+- We have modified EOSIO/eos and EOSIO/eosio.cdt to support keccak256 and other cryptographic primitives natively
-- We have modified increased eos `maximum_call_depth` in order to accommodate the EVM call stack limit of 1024 (alternativelly, the interpreter could have used a heap allocated stack instead, but naturally using the CPP stack makes the code easier to read and maintain)
+- We have increased EOSIO/eos `maximum_call_depth` in order to accommodate the EVM call stack limit of 1024
 - The curve BN256 code is not optmized for production and could run significantly faster if optimized

 Regarding the technical requirements:

 - Current block number returned is the one provided by `eosio::tapos_block_num()`, as no other alternative was found in the EOSIO platform documentation
-- CHAIN_ID is hardcoded but can be modified by editting the interpreter [[evm.hpp](https://github.com/simplensolid/D9ZB93LES8/blob/5070afc9f55a86a544ad0f295410d130d0742bde/src/evm.hpp#L2720)]
+- CHAIN_ID is hardcoded but can be modified by editting the interpreter [[evm.hpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/src/evm.hpp#L2766)]
-- The implementation supports all releases of Ethereum based on the `forknumber()` method implemented by the contract [[evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/5070afc9f55a86a544ad0f295410d130d0742bde/contracts/evm/evm.cpp#L301)] and the `releaseforkblock` table hardcoded into the interpreter [[evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/5070afc9f55a86a544ad0f295410d130d0742bde/src/evm.hpp#L2737)]
+- The implementation supports all releases of Ethereum based on the `forknumber()` method implemented by the contract [[evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/contracts/evm/evm.cpp#L591)] and the `releaseforkblock` table hardcoded into the interpreter [[evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/src/evm.hpp#L2784)]
-- The current version of the `raw` action always check is the sender has an EOSIO account associated, to relax this requirement for signed transactions please comment line 448
+- The current version of the `raw` action always check is the sender address has an EOSIO account associated, to relax this requirement for signed transactions please comment line 448 of [evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/contracts/evm/evm.cpp#L448)
 - One can query an EVM account contents using the `inspect` action which takes a 160-bit address as argument

-### The Contract
+### Source Code

 There two relevant files regarding the EOSIO EVM contract are: